MarginaliaSearch/MarginaliaSearch/code/common/service/readme.md

 # Service

 Contains the base classes for the services.
 This is where port configuration, and common endpoints are set up.
+The service base class is additionally responsible for registering the service with the service registry, and announcing its liveness.

 ## Creating a new Service

 The minimal service needs a `MainClass` and a `Service` class.

-For proper initiation, the main class should look like this:
+For proper initiation, the main class should look like the below.
+It will create a Guice injector, and then create an instance of the service, and take care of loading configuration properties and setting up loggers in a sane way.

 ```java
 public class FoobarMain extends MainClass {